Shopping For HARP Rates in Your City, Your State

 How to Shop for the Best HARP Rates

 Finding the ideal rate for a HARP loan may not be an easy task because the market is constantly moving in one direction or another.
-By working with an approved lender, consumers may be able to gain a greater understanding of the latest market conditions and locate the rate that best meets their needs.
+By working with an approved lender in Your State, consumers may be able to gain a greater understanding of the latest market conditions and locate the rate that best meets their needs.

 In the past, borrowers were charged additional fees for adjustments in LTV, credit and a host of other factors, but the government has recently placed a cap on the fees that lenders can charge borrowers.
 The changes are also known as Loan Level Price Adjustments (LLPA), and they may help eligible homeowners find lower rates without being subject to higher fees that could affect a consumer's ability to save money by refinancing through the HARP system.